We seek to identify barriers experienced by children and young people with disability and their families.

 Working with families

-With more more than 21,000 children, parents and carers in the Kiind community we are able to draw on a depth of experience to inform debate.
+With more than 6,400 parents and carers in the Kiind community, we are able to draw on a depth of experience to inform debate.

 Collecting evidence